PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

-*   import cptac
+*   `import cptac`
-    *   This imports the package into the current namespace, and runs everything in cptac/__init__.py , which defines some helper functions (cptac.list_datasets, cptac.how_to_cite, etc.), sets up error and warning handling for cptac-generated errors and warnings (more on that later), and checks that the package is up-to-date.
+    *   This imports the package into the current namespace, and runs everything in `cptac/__init__.py`, which defines some helper functions (cptac.list_datasets, cptac.how_to_cite, etc.), sets up error and warning handling for cptac-generated errors and warnings (more on that later), and checks that the package is up-to-date.
-*   en = cptac.Endometrial()
+*   `en = cptac.Endometrial()`
-    *   This creates an instance of the Endometrial class, which is defined in cptac/endometrial.py, and calls the class's __init__ function.
+    *   This creates an instance of the Endometrial class, which is defined in `cptac/endometrial.py`, and calls the class's `__init__` function.
-    *   The Endometrial __init__ function first calls the __init__ function of its parent class, DataSet, located in cptac/dataset.py.
+    *   The Endometrial `__init__` function first calls the `__init__` function of its parent class, DataSet, located in `cptac/dataset.py`.
 This initializes several private variables self._data, which is the dictionary for holding the dataset's dataframes.
-    *   The Endometrial __init__ then calls the update_index function, located in cptac/file_download.py, to check that the index is downloaded and up to date.
+    *   The Endometrial `__init__` then calls the update_index function, located in `cptac/file_download.py`, to check that the index is downloaded and up to date.
 If there's no internet, this check fails silently, and the user can still use the dataset.
-    *   The __init__ function then calls the validate_version function, located in cptac/file_tools.py, to parse the version parameter passed in the class instantiation.
+    *   The `__init__` function then calls the validate_version function, located in `cptac/file_tools.py`, to parse the version parameter passed in the class instantiation.
-    *   Then, the __init__ gets a list of the paths to all the data files for the dataset (assuming they're downloaded), and reads them in one by one, using a series of elif statements to read in each file as it needs to be, and then saving each dataframe as a value in the self._data dictionary, with the name of the dataframe as the key.
+    *   Then, the `__init__` gets a list of the paths to all the data files for the dataset (assuming they're downloaded), and reads them in one by one, using a series of elif statements to read in each file as it needs to be, and then saving each dataframe as a value in the self._data dictionary, with the name of the dataframe as the key.
-    *   Finally, the __init__ performs a series of operations to properly format each dataframe, and reindex them with sample IDs as needed.
+    *   Finally, the `__init__` performs a series of operations to properly format each dataframe, and reindex them with sample IDs as needed.
-*   prot = en.get_proteomics()
+*   `prot = en.get_proteomics()`
-    *   Like all of the get, join, and other member functions of the Endometrial class, get_proteomics is inherited from the DataSet class (in cptac/dataset.py).
+    *   Like all of the get, join, and other member functions of the Endometrial class, get_proteomics is inherited from the DataSet class (in `cptac/dataset.py`).
     *   get_proteomics calls the private Dataset._get_dataframe function, passing "proteomics", to get the proteomics dataframe.
     *   _get_dataframe checks that the dataframe is included in the dataset's self._data variable, and then makes a deep copy of the dataframe and returns it to get_proteomics. get_proteomics then returns it to the user.
 Returning a deep copy ensures that any operations performed by the user on the dataframe don't affect the master copy stored in self._data.